 “I’ve been so honored to have the character of Lizzie in my life.
 She has made such a lasting impact on many, including myself.
 To see the fans’ loyalty and love for her, to this day, means so much to me.
-I know the efforts and conversations have been everywhere trying to make a reboot work but, sadly and despite everyone’s best efforts, it isn’t going to happen,” she wrote via Instagram on Wednesday, December 16.
+I know the efforts and conversations have been everywhere trying to make a reboot work but, sadly and despite everyone’s best efforts, it isn’t going to happen,” she wrote via Instagram in December 2020.
 “I want any reboot of Lizzie to be honest and authentic to who Lizzie would be today.
 It’s what the character deserves.
 We can all take a moment to mourn the amazing woman she would’ve been in the adventures we would have taken with her.
 I’m very sad, but I promise everyone tried their best and the stars just didn’t align.
 Hey now, this is what 2020s made of.”

 The original series ran from 2001 until 2004, and it followed 13-year-old Lizzie and her two best friends — Gordo and Miranda — as they navigated their teenage years together.
 Disney first announced that the iconic character would be headed back to the network during the D3 Expo in August 2019.
 Once the news broke, Hilary revealed that she would reprise her starting role as Lizzie.
 “I’ve been trying to contain this excitement for a long time while this has been in the works!
 I am beyond excited to be home again, back with my girl,” she wrote on Instagram at the time.

 Although Hilary revealed that the reboot may not be happening, a Disney spokesperson gave fans a glimmer of hope, in a statement to Variety.

 “Lizzie McGuire fans have high expectations for any new stories,” the network said.
 “Unless and until we are confident we can meet those expectations, we’ve decided to hold off and today, we informed the cast’s representatives that we are not moving forward with the planned series.”